-- When a goal is scored, all players of the scoring team on the field receive 1 point and the player who scored the goal receives an additional 1 point if it was not an own goal.
+When a goal is scored, all players of the scoring team on the field receive 1 point and the player who scored the goal receives an additional 1 point if it was not an own goal.
 A robot is considered to be on the field if both feet of the robot are fully inside the field area.
-The player who scored the goal receives the points regardless of its position on the field.
+The player who scored the goal receives the points regardless of its position on the field area.
+The players players players outside the field are players being been remeved for any other

+- the field.
 Incapable players, penalized players, players outside the field or players having been removed for any other reason, e.g. service, will receive no point.
-When a goal is suffered, all players of the team suffering the goal receive - -1 points, including incapable players, penalized players or players having been removed for any other reason, e.g. in service.
+When a goal is suffered, all players of the team suffering the goal receive -1 points, including incapable players, penalized players or players having been removed for any other reason, e.g. in service.
 Points from all games are summed up.
-For players who played one or more games more than the others, only the points of those games with the higher scores are considered.

-Drop-in players are initially ranked according to the accumulated points.
+For players who played one or more games more than the others, only the points of those games with the higher scores are considered. - Drop-in players are initially ranked according to the accumulated points.
 If there are ties, the tied players are ranked according to the arithmetic mean, the number of games played, the maximum points awarded in a single game and the number of goals scored (in this order).
-The three most highly ranked players of a sub-league receive a 'Best the number of goals scored (in this order).
-The three most highly ranked players of a sub-league receive a Player' certificate.
+The three most highly ranked players of a sub-league receive a 'Best Player' certificate.